 We worked really hard to produce this display, as our entry for the Spirited Arts competition.
 We selected the theme 'All God's Creatures'.
 We explored the sheer beauty and awesomeness of animals that live in the ocean.
 How we interact with animals and the natural world impacts on all living things and the planet.

 Week 2- Ocean Habitat

 On Monday, we arrived back in school to find a letter and a copy of the book 'Dear Earth by Isobel Otter' in our classrooms.
 The letter was from Sir David Attenborough, the very famous naturalist and broadcaster.
 In his letter, he invited us to travel around the Earth this half term and explore four amazing habitats and the animals that live there.
 He explained that it is important for us to learn about the Earth so we know how to take better care of it, as the Earth belongs to us all.

 A link to the book being read aloud can be found below, if you would like to share it at home.

 This week we explored the ocean as a habitat.
-We started to make an ocean display in the unit and had great fun making sea animals and learning facts about them.
+As part of Spirited Arts week, we created an ocean display in the unit and had great fun making sea animals and learning facts about them.
 Here are some of the amazing facts we learned: An octopus has three hearts.
 A jellyfish has no bones, brain, heart or eyes.
 A pufferfish can inflate into a ball shape to avoid a predator.

 Our role play area has changed to a vets for this half term.
 We loved exploring the different roles that people have in a Vets.
 We applied our writing skills to make appointments, record symptoms and treatments.
-Some of us even made our own xrays!
+Some of us even made our own x-rays!
 We have shown great care and respect for the animals that we looked after.